Blog: Drier Locally. Tracking Dorian!

-Locally we have some great weather out there today.
+Locally, we will have some great weather out there today.
 A cool front is steadily dropping to our south.
 It will stall out to our south today as high pressure builds in from the north.

 The higher surf is mainly from what is now the remnants of Erin.
 That area of low pressure will keep moving northward today.
 Hopefully, that will allow the rip current threat to go down by tomorrow.
 It definitely should go down by the weekend.

-Meanwhile we are tracking hurricane Dorian.
-Last night the hurricane strengthened, and it had a solid eye on the satellite radar.
-Since then the eye has filled in, and it seems to be weakening a bit.
+Meanwhile, we are tracking Hurricane Dorian.
+The storm strengthened last night, and it had a solid eye on the satellite radar.
+Since then, the eye has filled in, and it seems to be weakening a bit.

+The wind shear increased near the storm in the short-term.
+However, the shear should decrease in a couple of days.
+Dorian is also moving over some very warm water with temps are in the 80s.
+So the hurricane is forecast to strengthen.

-The forecast is for Dorian to be a category 3 hurricane upon landfall, but this could change.
-The most likely path takes it south of Cape Canaveral towards Melbourne.
+The forecast is for Dorian to be a Category 3 hurricane upon landfall, but this could change The most likely path takes it south of Cape Canaveral towards Melbourne on Florida’s East Coast.
 However, the possible path (cone of uncertainty) is as far south as Miami and as far north as Jacksonville.

-The hurricane is expected to move inland and weaken after landfall.
-After that point there is a lot of uncertainty in the track.
-The models are very split as you can see.
+The hurricane is expected to move inland and weaken.
+After that point, there is a lot of uncertainty in the track.
+The models are very split.

 It keeps the system very strong over land for a long period of time, while the GFS weakens the storm and drifts it north.
 Then both models have Dorian moving northeast over land.
 The GFS weakens the system considerably.
 The Euro keeps it strong for a while.
 Almost unnaturally.